seqan/seqan3/doc/tutorial/search/index.md

 ## Terminology
 ### Hit
 If a query can be found in the reference with the specified error configuration, we denote this result as a hit.
-If the query hits the reference without any errors, we call this an exact hit.
-If a hit contains errors, it's an approximate hit.
+If the query is found in the reference sequence without any errors, we call this an exact hit, otherwise, if it contains errors, it's an approximate hit.

 ## A hit is stored in a seqan3::search_result